-A rich tradition of quality education
+A tradition of success

 Located in the heart of Michigan's beautiful Upper Peninsula, Bay de Noc Community College (commonly known as Bay College) has provided quality higher education for 50+ years.
 Founded in 1962, Bay College is known in the region for its superior teaching and abundant learning.
 The campus is situated on 150 acres and serves over 5,000 credit students each year, including those completing baccalaureate and master degree programs sponsored by partnering universities.